zhu00121/yzhu.github.io/index.md

 ## About Me

-I'm currently a 3rd-year PhD candidate at <a href="https://musaelab.ca/" target="_blank"> Multisensory Signal Analysis and Enhancement Lab (MuSAE)</a>, <a href="https://inrs.ca/en/" target="_blank"> National Institute of Scientific Research (INRS)</a> (Montreal, Canada), supervised by <a href="https://inrs.ca/en/research/professors/tiago-h-falk/" target="_blank"> Prof.Tiago H. Falk</a>.
+I'm currently a 4th-year PhD candidate at <a href="https://musaelab.ca/" target="_blank"> Multisensory Signal Analysis and Enhancement Lab (MuSAE)</a>, <a href="https://inrs.ca/en/" target="_blank"> National Institute of Scientific Research (INRS)</a> (Montreal, Canada), supervised by <a href="https://inrs.ca/en/research/professors/tiago-h-falk/" target="_blank"> Prof.Tiago H. Falk</a>.

 My research is at the intersection of multi-modal signal processing and deep learning, with a focus on audio and speech analysis.
 My PhD research is centred around the development of generalizable, trustworthy, and secure audio representations.
 Some of the main application fields cover voice conversion/anonymization, deepfake speech and adversarial attack detection, respiratory sound understanding and health diagnostics.
-I also work part-time with <a href="https://www.nectar.buzz/" target="_blank"> Nectar</a> on multi-modal sensor data analysis and machine learning for automated beehive monitoring.

 ## Research Interests
 - **Multimodal Signal Processing:** Audio, speech, sensors, and bio-signal analysis
-- **Deep Learning:** Generalizable and explainable representations; Self-supervised learning
+- **Deep Learning:** Self-supervised learning; Representation learning; Knowledge distillation
-- **Speech:** Voice conversion and anonymization; Characterization of speech abnormalities
+- **Speech:** Speech synthesis; Anonymization; Speech health diagnostics;
 - **Cybersecurity:** Deepfake speech and adversarial attack detection
 - **Healthcare:** Disease detection; sound event detection